dcunited001/dcunited001.github.io/_drafts/2018-08-25-the-holy-grail-a-cultural-artifact-and-sociophysical-protocol-for-purification.md

 excerpt: ""
 ---

+“...I prefer the term ‘the unconscious’, knowing that I might equally well speak of God’ or ‘daimon’ if I wished to express myself in mythic language.
+When I do use such mythic language, I am aware that ‘mana’, ‘daimon’, and ‘God’ are synonyms for the unconscious, that is to say, we know just as much or just as little about them as about the latter.
+People only believe they know much more about them and for certain purposes that belief is far more useful and effective than a scientific concept.” - ‘Late Thoughts’, the final chapter of ‘Dreams, Memories, Reflections’

 > I am here to tell you: it is no longer necessary for society to
 > shroud the next generation in darkness to retain control or
 > order.
 Whatever justifications you think you have for doing so, I